reillywj/200_front_end_prep/notes.md

   - class can also contain multiple names
   - #id_name to select id
   - .class_name to select class
+  - element.class_name to be more picky
+- When competition on styling, the one written last in the order of styling always wins out.
+  - order of class names does not affect styling

 ```HTML
 <p id="id_name">